Watch Out: The First Mercury Retrograde Of 2021 Is Here

 In many ways, 2020 was defined by the fight for social justice, and many of us are happy to carry that energy into 2021.
 We're still living through a global pandemic and feeling the effects of a draining 2020.
 During this retrograde, and especially during the aforementioned square, activists and humanitarians will feel a boost in their motivation to call for more change, fight for the rights of others, and tear down the structures in society as we know them.

-One suggestion: Prioritize reflection and planning during this period instead of action.
+One suggestion: Prioritise reflection and planning during this period instead of action.
 After all, Mercury retrograde has a habit of messing with our actions, so focus on prep work now so you can nail the execution later.
-Hale says it's time to "re-write, re-organize, and re-think."
+Hale says it's time to "re-write, re-organise, and re-think."

 It's not all gloom and doom.
 Stardust says that on February 13, Mercury retrograde and Venus will align.
 "This is a time for big paybacks and rewards for past matters," she explains.
-You can take that literally (the energy may also signify a stimulus check arrival) or figuratively: Your flirtations might finally be reciprocated, for example.
+You can take that literally or figuratively: Your flirtations might finally be reciprocated, for example.